jakesgordon/javascript-racer/README.md

 If we were to try to turn it into a real game we would have to consider:

  * car sound fx
- * better synchronized music
+ * synchronized music change
- * full screen mode
+ * enhance full screen mode to include the HUD
  * HUD fx (flash on fastest lap, confetti, color coded speedometer, etc)
  * more accurate sprite collision
  * better car AI (steering, braking etc)